 Video doorbells – or smart doorbells, as they're also known – use Wi-Fi to connect your doorbell to a smart device.
 This makes it easy to keep an eye on your home, wherever you are, as well as providing reassurance before you open the door.

-The latest release from market leaders, Ring, the Video Doorbell 3 Plus is a smart doorbell which will help to turn any home into a smart home and provide an extra layer of protection for families.
-We know it's expensive BUT it is reeeally good and it's recently won our Real Homes Awards for the Best Security Camera so you're onto a winner.
+The best (in our opinion) release from market leaders Ring, the Video Doorbell 3 Plus is a smart doorbell which will help to turn any home into a smart home and provide an extra layer of protection for families.
+We know it's expensive BUT it is reeeally good and it's recently won our Real Homes Awards for the Best Security Camera.

 Building upon the same great features of the Ring Video Doorbell 2 (read more about them below), the Ring Video Doorbell 3 now also includes a new, adjustable motion zone, called near zone, that can detect motion within 1.5 to 4.5m of the front door, as well as enhanced dual-band 2.4Ghz/5Ghz Wi-Fi for improved connectivity.